-Qrator.Radar detects thousands of routing incidents globally every day.
+Qrator.Radar captures several thousand routing incidents worldwide every day.

 Feedback on anomalies is sent to customers in real-time;

 This helps to respond to network incidents immediately, mitigating possible adverse effects on the business and ensuring better network performance.